Friday, April 29, 2022

 Poem: Chainlink

-Chain Link
+Chain Links

 brewed in my mouth,

-and so furrows
+and so furrows grew

-on a soil of forearm
+on a familar soil of forearm,

-brash young plants
+brash young plants,

 soon to dry and flake,

-leaving a chain link
+leaving chain links

 of scars.